389ds/389ds.github.io/docs/389ds/administration/adminserver.md

 There are 3 configure options that control where the files go during the install phase:

--   --with-fhs - this tells configure to use the standard FHS layout - see [FHS_Packaging](../development/fhs-packaging.html) for details
+    --with-fhs  - this tells configure to use the standard FHS layout - see [FHS_Packaging](../development/fhs-packaging.html) for details
--   --with-fhs-opt - this tells configure to use the FHS /etc/opt, /var/opt, and /opt hierarchy
--   --prefix=/path (default) - this is the default - the default value of prefix is /opt/dirsrv
+    --with-fhs-opt  - this tells configure to use the FHS /etc/opt, /var/opt, and /opt hierarchy --prefix=/path  - the default value of prefix is /opt/dirsrv

 The build honors the DESTDIR=/path option, so you could do something like